 A former geological sciences consultant, Ferguson teaches ninth-grade Earth Science at Pacifica and geology at the local community college in addition to running the Academy.
 He serves as a Positive Behavioral Intervention and Supports (PBIS) coach, has led his grade-level team within the science department, mentors new teachers, sits on the district’s technology and career pathways committees, and has served as a site technology coach for his colleagues.
 Staff members consider him a natural leader and gravitate to him for advice, help and exemplary lessons.

 Ferguson holds a bachelor’s in geology from California Lutheran University (2007) and a master’s in geosciences from Mississippi State University (2014).

-"Receiving the Milken Award has justified the hard work my students have done over the years.
-I tell them that success like that..." (read more)
+"Receiving the Milken Award has justified the hard..." (read more)